roshantaneja/roshantaneja/README.md

 ---

 If you're wondering why my activity has dropped, I'm currently in the middle of college applications.
 I'll get back to maintaining the CCC repo in February 2025.
+For now, James will handle all PRs.
+Please reach out if critical.